Accessibility Tools

 Fellowship Rotations

 Hand Fellows complete two 3-month rotations on the Orthopaedic Hand Service and the Plastic Surgery Hand service.
-On the Orthopaedic Hand Service, the Fellows are primarily at UC Irvine Medical Center working with Dr. Rafijah, Dr. Gupta and Dr. Kaplan.
+On the Orthopaedic Hand Service, the Fellows are primarily at UC Irvine Medical Center working with Dr. Rafijah and Dr. Kaplan.
 The focus of this rotation includes elective adult reconstruction, traumatic injuries of the upper extremity, soft tissue reconstruction of the upper and lower extremities following traumatic injuries, osteomyelitis and sarcoma reconstruction and arthroscopy of the wrist, elbow and shoulder.
-Fellows have the opportunity to experience the full breadth of shoulder surgery with Dr. Gupta including adult brachial plexus and nerve transfer surgery.
+Fellows have the opportunity to experience the full breadth of shoulder surgery including adult brachial plexus and nerve transfer surgery.

-On the Plastic Surgery Hand Rotation, Fellows work with Dr Leis and Dr. Tang at UC Irvine.
+On the Plastic Surgery Hand Rotation, Fellows work at UC Irvine.
 This experience encompasses common elective surgery and traumatic reconstruction of both the upper and lower extremity.
-Fellows on this rotation also spend time at the Long Beach VA Hospital where they work with Dr Gupta and Dr. Mark Halikis in addition to Dr. Leis focusing on adult reconstruction, advanced arthritis, wrist reconstruction and nerve compression.
-Also, while on the Plastics Hand rotation, Fellows work with Dr. Leis and Dr. Halikis at the Children’s Hospital of Orange County, with full exposure to all aspects of pediatric hand surgery including congenital, traumatic and pediatric brachial plexus injuries.
+Fellows on this rotation also spend time at the Long Beach VA Hospital where they work with Dr. Mark Halikis focusing on adult reconstruction, advanced arthritis, wrist reconstruction and nerve compression.
+Also, while on the Plastics Hand rotation, Fellows work with Dr. Halikis at the Children’s Hospital of Orange County, with full exposure to all aspects of pediatric hand surgery including congenital, traumatic and pediatric brachial plexus injuries.
 The brachial plexus clinic at CHOC offers a high-volume exposure to the full breadth of treatment including early microsurgery, as well as shoulder tendon transfer and bony reconstruction.
-Dr. Leis performs microsurgical reconstruction for toe transfer, functional muscle and soft tissue reconstruction here as well.
+Microsurgical reconstruction for toe transfer, functional muscle and soft tissue reconstruction are performed here as well.

 Hospital Rotations